 You will need:

-Full disclosure: I admit I like to use chicken broth instead of water to make caldo verde.
-This soup, in its glorious original form, was created to accommodate a simple meal using very humble ingredients, like water as opposed to chicken broth.
-Nowadays, we have the convenience of store-bought broths and I always have them in my pantry.
+This traditional Portuguese soup, in its glorious original form, was created to accommodate a simple meal using very humble ingredients, like using water as opposed to chicken broth.
+Nowadays, we have the convenience of store-bought broths which I always stock in my pantry.
 In my humble opinion, most soups taste better when made with broth, or a mix of water and broth, as opposed to just water.
-Having said that, I have tried caldo verde using exclusively water, and though I prefer it with chicken broth, the difference is not significant enough to warrant a trip to the grocery store.
-Use broth if you have it, otherwise go ahead and use only water.

-You will be delighted with how easy this one-pot, healthy, and life-giving soup is to prepare.
+You will be delighted with how easy this one-pot, healthy and life-giving soup is to prepare.
 As I previously mentioned, most recipes for authentic caldo verde will call for the soup to be blended and that is how I enjoy it.
 But if you prefer to leave it unblended, cut the potato pieces smaller.
-Alternatively, you could scoop out a few cupfuls of potatoes to blend, then place the blended mixture back in the pot.

 Here is the step-by-step:

-- Heat a large soup pot and sauté the choriço slices with a bit of olive oil, until lightly browned, about 1 minute a side.
+- Heat a large pot and sauté the choriço slices with a bit of olive oil, until lightly browned, about 1 minute a side.
 Remove the slices and set aside.

 - Add a bit more olive oil, then add the onions and garlic sauté for just a few minutes.
 Add the potatoes, a small chunk of sausage, and water (or broth) to the pot.
 Bring to a boil and cook until potatoes are very soft, about 20-25 minutes, depending on how small you cut the potatoes.
 Remove the chunk of sausage and set aside to cool.